-Is so-called Asian-fusion cuisine a perversion?
+Is Asian-fusion cuisine a perversion?
 Or is it pervasive for a reason?
-It seems like no matter where you look in renowned culinary destinations, the term ‘Asian-fusion’ or ‘modern Asian’ is thrown around with a sense of pride, often by chefs confident that they haven’t betrayed tradition by seeking to experiment with different ideas and flavours, whether that’s from other Asian cuisines or European.
-Sydney is no exception, with some incredible Asian-fusion restaurants dotted all over the city.
+It seems like no matter where you look in the world, the term ‘Asian-fusion’ or ‘modern Asian’ is thrown around with a sense of pride, often by chefs confident they haven’t betrayed tradition by seeking to experiment with different ideas and flavours.
+Sydney is no exception, playing host to some incredible Asian-fusion restaurants – which actually manage to honour the original cuisine’s storied past.

 Where To Find The Best Asian-Fusion Restaurants in Sydney